cbrnrd/maliketh/design/specs/operator-c2-http.md

 # Operator-C2 HTTP Spec

+These are the *default* endpoints for the operator HTTP server.
+These endpoints can be changed by modifying the `server/config/admin/routes.yaml` file.

 | Endpoint | Verb | Purpose | Details |
 |:-------- | :-- | :------ | :-----: |
 | `/op/tasks/list` | `GET` | Lists currently running or new tasks given by this operator | |